skytap/well-architected-framework/security/README.md

 ---
 title: Security
 description: Considerations to ensure security.
-author: tbd
+author: John Bradshaw, Principal Architect
 categories:
   - security
 subject:
   - security
 ---

-# Security Overview
+# Security on the Skytap Platform
+**Implementing comprehensive security controls in the cloud**

 Securely running workloads in a cloud environment requires a